-In October 2017 the tropical storm “Nate” shocked all of Central America, causing floods, landslides and many deaths, with winds exceeding 100 km/h.
-Costa Rica, Nicaragua and Honduras were particularly affected by this natural disaster that was coming from the Atlantic Sea, which brought death and destruction.
-The situation was chaotic in many schools in coffee areas of the Country.
+In October 2017, a tropical storm called “Nate” shook all of Central America, causing floods, landslides, and many deaths, with winds over 100 km/h.
+Costa Rica, Nicaragua, and Honduras had been particularly affected by this natural disaster coming from the Atlantic, which brought death and destruction.